cdmo/dotfiles/README.md

 This project is for storing dotfiles for use with [Spin](https://development.shopify.io/engineering/keytech/spin).

 ## How to add your dotfiles
-Your dotfiles should be placed in this repository in a folder named after your github username.
+Your dotfiles should be placed in this repository on a `branch` named after your github username.
 For more information on dotfiles in spin, please read [Personalizing your Environment](https://development.shopify.io/engineering/keytech/spin/isospin/tools#Personalizing_your_environment).

 ## Why?
 Originally Spin only supported dotfiles stored in public github repositories e.g. `github.com/pam/dotfiles`, however, this was flagged by security as it exposed potentially sensitive or private data to the public internet.
 This repo was created as an alternative.